RickyBails/gym_bike/README.md

 ## 4) Configure
 vi gym_collect.json

-review if any of the settings need changing - have the core/O!1y endpoints change or the HRMs and power pedals? replace the heart rate monitor ID with the IDs of all the heart rate monitors being used (to find the IDs of the HRMs, put them on and run the script with 'python gym_collect.py'
+- review if any of the settings need changing - have the core/O!1y endpoints change or the HRMs and power pedals?
+- replace the heart rate monitor ID with the IDs of all the heart rate monitors being used (to find the IDs of the HRMs, put them on and run the script with 'python gym_collect.py' and the script starts by scanning all nearby BT devices and printing name and ID to stdout)
-     - it starts by scanning all nearby BT devices and printing name and ID to stdout) replace the power pedals ID with the ID of the power pedals being used (have to be favero assioma) replace the O11Y* variables with the URL/token of the O11y cloud instance you want to send to, if needed replace the HEV variables with the HEC endpoint on the core instance you want to send events to.
+- replace the power pedals ID with the ID of the power pedals being used (have to be favero assioma)
+- replace the O11Y* variables with the URL/token of the O11y cloud instance you want to send to, if needed
+- replace the HEV variables with the HEC endpoint on the core instance you want to send events to.

 ## 5) Run the script
 python gym_collect.py

-It should connect to all HRMs and power pedals and send per-second data to both O11y cloud and the core platform
+(It should connect to all HRMs and power pedals listed in the config file and send per-second data to both O11y cloud and the core platform)

 # Part 2 Setting up the pedals for an event